-After rearranging, equation (21) shows that consumer surplus depends on the level of additionality of the program, measured by the ATT, on the level of discrepancy or declarative error E and on the windfall effect W. We say that the AES is cost-effective whenever CS > 0, i.e. when the social benefit B is superior to a break-even point B^ :19
+After rearranging, Eq.
+(21) shows that consumer surplus depends on the level of additionality of the program, measured by the ATT, on the level of discrepancy or declarative error E and on the windfall effect W. We say that the AES is cost-effective whenever CS > 0, i.e. when the social benefit B is superior to a break-even point $B^{ 19}$

-$$B^ = \frac{ATT + W + E}{ATT}C, (22)$$
+$$B^ = \frac{ATT + W + E}{ATT}C,$$ (22)

+6.0.5.
 Toward a cost-benefit analysis

 As a first step towards a cost-benefit analysis, we calculate the cost per hectare of the additional treatment effect (B^) for each AES.
 We then compare the unit costs to estimates of the social benefit of the practices promoted by each AES.
 We measure C directly by dividing total payments by the total area under contract for each farmer.
 ATT comes from the LLM estimates of the previous section.
 W is calculated as the difference between the observed level of the practice and the ATT.
 E is the difference between the level of the practice for which the farmer gets paid (i.e. the total area subject to the AES) and the level we measure in the 2005 farm survey.
-As an intermediate step, we also calculate the cost per hectare of observed area subject to the practice (C_2) , by dividing average payments by the average observed area subject to the practice.20 Finally, we provide estimates of the social benefit B taken from the literature.
+As an intermediate step, we also calculate the cost per hectare of observed area subject to the practice (C_2), by dividing average payments by the average observed area subject to the practice.
+Finally, we provide estimates of the social benefit E taken from the literature.

-As reported in table 4, in the case of AES 0301 (planting of cover crops), the average area under contract (21 ha) is slightly larger than that which we actually measured from survey data (17 ha), which suggests that some farmers committed to planting more cover crops than they actually did.
-This translates into a higher cost per observed (81 \in) than per declared (68 €) planted area.
+As reported in Table 4, in the case of AES 0301 (planting of cover crops), the average area under contract (21 ha) is slightly larger than that which we actually measured from survey data (17 ha), which suggests that some farmers committed to planting more cover crops than they actually did.
+This translates into a higher cost per observed (81 \in) than per declared (68 \in) planted area.
 Moreover, the additional treatment effect (11 ha) is equal to 60% of the planted area under cover crops, so that the windfall effect (6.58 ha) is large.
 Thus, almost 40% of the planted cover crops area would have been sown by participants, even in the absence of AES 0301.
-Mechanically, this windfall effect translates into a larger cost per planted area than per subsidized area: we indeed estimate a cost of 131 € per additional hectare of cover crops, while the mean premium for such AES is only 68 € per hectare.
-Comparing this to an estimate of the social cost of one kilogram of N-fertilizer leaching from the field provided by van Grinsven, Rabl, and de Kok [35] - 0.7 € per kg - suggests a poor cost-efficiency of AES 0301.21 Indeed, for this AES to be cost-efficient would require one hectare of cover crop to prevent the leaching of 131/0.7=187 kg of N-fertilizer, which seems highly unrealistic.
-However, if the value of avoided phosphorus leaching and of increased biological and landscape diversity is taken into account the cost-effectiveness of this measure would be improved.
+Mechanically, this windfall effect translates into a larger cost per planted area than per subsidized area; we indeed estimate a cost of 131 \in per additional hectare of cover crops, while the mean premium for such AES is only 68 \in per hectare.
+Comparing this to an estimate of the social cost of 1 kg of N-fertilizer leaching from the field provided by van Grinsven et al. [35] $-0.7 \in$ per kg-suggests a poor cost-efficiency of AES 0301.21 Indeed, for this AES to be cost-efficient would require 1 ha of cover crop to prevent the leaching